mphill/kysely-expo/README.md

 ## Sample App

 A sample Expo app is included in the `example` folder.
 It is a simple app that uses Expo SQLite and Kysely to create a database and perform basic CRUD operations.
+React Native applications do not support `npm link` so `yarn setup` will copy the files locally.

 To run the example app: